-- a) The proposed issue raised for consideration; - b) The identity of the party submitting the request for the Issue Report; - c) How that party is affected by the issue, if known;

-- d) Support for the issue to initiate the PDP, if known; - e) The opinion of the ICANN General Counsel regarding whether the issue proposed for consideration within the Policy Development Process is properly within the scope of the ICANN's mission, policy process and more specifically the role of the GNSO.
-In determining whether the issue is properly within the scope of the ICANN policy process, General Counsel's opinion should examine whether the issue: - a. is within the scope of ICANN's mission statement, and more specifically the role of the GNSO; - b. is broadly applicable; - c. is likely to have lasting value or applicability, albeit with the need for occasional updates; - d. is likely to enable ICANN to carry out its commitments under the Affirmation of - Commitments; e. will establish a guide or framework for future decision-making: - f. will implicate or affect an existing ICANN policy. - f) The opinion of ICANN Staff as to whether the Council should initiate the PDP on the issue
+- a) The proposed issue raised for consideration; - b) The identity of the party submitting the request for the Issue Report; - c) How that party is affected by the issue, if known; - d) Support for the issue to initiate the PDP, if known; - e) The opinion of the ICANN General Counsel regarding whether the issue proposed for consideration within the Policy Development Process is properly within the scope of the ICANN's mission, policy process and more specifically the role of the GNSO.
+In determining whether the issue is properly within the scope of the ICANN policy process, General Counsel's opinion should examine whether the issue: - a. is within the scope of ICANN's mission statement, and more specifically the role of the GNSO; - b. is broadly applicable; - c. is likely to have lasting value or applicability, albeit with the need for occasional updates; - d. is likely to enable ICANN to carry out its commitments under the Affirmation of Commitments: - e. will establish a guide or framework for future decision-making; - f. will implicate or affect an existing ICANN policy. - f) The opinion of ICANN Staff as to whether the Council should initiate the PDP on the issue - g) A proposed Charter for the PDP Working Group

-6. Public Comment on the Preliminary Issue Report
+7. Public Comment on the Preliminary Issue Report